Scottish-Tech-Army/seescape-lone-working/docs/creation.md

 ### Set up dashboards

-This could be automated better, but a basic dashboard can be created as follows.
+This could be automated better (and there is some hardcoding of values), but a basic dashboard can be created as follows.

 ~~~bash
 aws cloudwatch put-dashboard --dashboard-name "loneworker" --dashboard-body file://resources/dashboard.json
 ~~~

-## Validation

-*TODO: Some level of test and validation*